XiaoxuanY/connoisseur-ws-account/README.md

     >spring.jpa.hibernate.ddl-auto=create

     this step will help you create the tables and import the initial data.
-    After the tables created, please revert this change back.
+    **After the tables created, please revert this change back.**,

-4. In project folder, type
+5. To start the application on 8080 port, go to project folder, and type
     >  ./gradlew bootRun

-    to build and run.
     For more options, run
     >  ./gradlew tasks

     will list all options.frequent used options includes: